 Bring the curriculum to life and inspire your students at the former home of Charles Darwin and the site where the internationally renowned 'On the Origin of Species' was written.
 From Victorian interiors and original furniture inside the house, to gardens of Special Scientific Interest, there is plenty for school groups to see at Down House.

 Support your teaching at Down House with many links to the curriculum from history to science and local history

-- KS1-2: Science, living things and their habitats
+- KS1-2 Science: Working scientifically, animals and plants, living things and their habitats

 Free self-led visits

 Explore and discover the authentic Victorian interiors, reflecting the home in which Darwin and his wife Emma raised their children.
 An immersive on-site exhibition guides you through Darwin's voyage aboard the Beagle from 1831-36, his scientific discoveries and the impact of his revolutionary theories on Victorian society.
-Continue your voyage outside to the extensive gardens which include Darwin's 'outdoor laboratory' and famous 'thinking path'.
-Can your class spot the working observation beehive and carnivorous plants?Enquire Now
+Continue your voyage outside to the extensive gardens and explore key parts of the site where Darwin undertook some of his experiments!Enquire now

 Expert-led Discovery Visits